isaiahpantelis/isaiahpantelis.github.io/machine_learning.md

 Quick sanity check: $$1,000$$ training data points with $$10$$ folds results in test sets of $$100$$ points to be used in the grid search.
 More importantly, the test sets are obtained by sliding a window from left to right[^10] inside $$[-1,1]$$.

+Often this is not the desired behaviour, especially if one is using an ML method that assumes i.i.d. samples.
+Here, however, there is no statistical inference&mdash;we're simply solving a least squares problem.[^11]

 <hr>

 [^1]: In this note, the focus is on real-valued functions of a single real variable.